mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 - Only NextJs support.
 - No JSON/YAML content as they can be loaded directly into the JS/TS code.
 - Requires ESM because the whole unified/remark/rehype ecosystem moved to ESM-only.
+- Schema validation is done using [`zod`](https://www.npmjs.com/package/zod).
+With some useful defaults

 ## Not supported